MOClim/climate-data-analysis/python/week07_visualization/day13_visualization.md

 File: `w07_01_global_temp_map.py`

-This exercise shows how to read a global surface air temperature climatology file and visualize one month on a world map.
+Exercise 1: Global Temperature Map

+File: w07_01_global_temp_map.py

+This exercise introduces the concept of a colormap (cmap) for scientific visualization.

 Students learn how to:

-- Open a NetCDF file using `xarray`
+- Read global temperature data from a NetCDF file
-- Select one month using `isel(time=month_idx)`
-- Plot gridded temperature data on a global map
+- Plot data on a global map using Cartopy
-- Add coastlines, gridlines, a colorbar, and a title
-- Save the output figure as a JPEG file
+- Apply a colormap to visualize temperature differences

 ### Key Data Step: Read NetCDF Data